tgmarinho/tgmarinho.com/posts/2020-08-15-understanding_falsy_and_truthy_values_in_javascript.md

 ## Getting a value falsy and truthy

-For getting a falsy and truthy value by type coersion we can use `!!`.
+For getting a falsy and truthy value by type coercion we can use `!!`.

 Example: